Reporting Policy v1.3 (December 12, 2024)

 Tools & Solutions Used for Reporting

 To ease the accounting of gas expenses, we consolidate the execution of the transactions on one signing wallet as much as possible.
-We can quickly get the total gas expenditure per month and period using Disiaque’s WhoSigned gas tracking tool .
+Then, we use 0xKhmer’s Gas Spent Checker to get a gas-token-denominated and dollar denominated overview of the gas spent on each chain.

 Finally, we used Smoldapp’s Multisafe tool to deploy the Collective’s safes, enabling it to have the same address for its safes on all the chains it is active on (mainnet, Arbitrum, Optimism, Base, Polygon-PoS, Polygon-zkEVM, Mantle & Linea).
 It dramatically improves tracking the gas balance, accounting, and bridging operations.